Interview with Arthur Hayes: AI Will Trigger a Financial Crisis—The Optimal Time to Buy Bitcoin Is When Central Banks Begin Printing Money

 “Getting fired from Citibank” and entering crypto

-- Being fired from Citibank in 2013 was probably the luckiest thing that ever happened to me.
+- Getting fired from Citibank in 2013 was probably the luckiest thing that ever happened to me.

-- I was deeply disillusioned with mainstream finance, especially after the 2008 financial crisis—people simply couldn’t earn the same income as they had when I was in college.
+- I was deeply disillusioned with mainstream finance—especially after the 2008 financial crisis—when people could no longer earn the same kind of income they did when I was in college.

-- I realized two things: first, I’m not that smart; second, trading is hard to sustain profitably over the long term.
-If someone like me—with no technical background—could make such money, that opportunity clearly wouldn’t last.
+- I realized two things: First, I wasn’t actually that smart.
+Second, trading profitably over the long term is extremely difficult.
+If someone like me—with zero technical background—could make money this easily, such opportunities clearly wouldn’t last.

-- Some people may have already forgotten why we entered this industry in the first place.
-Bitcoin wasn’t created to win approval from large financial institutions.
+- Some people may have forgotten why we entered this industry in the first place.
+Bitcoin was never created to win approval from large financial institutions.

 - So why are we now going to such great lengths to gain acceptance from institutions that don’t care about our interests?

-- If crypto becomes just another ordinary fintech product, what’s its appeal?
+- If crypto becomes just another ordinary fintech product, what’s the appeal?
 Wouldn’t it be simpler to buy stocks directly through a brokerage account?
+In fact, stock trading might even be safer.

-- Bitcoin is essentially a “liquidity alarm.”
-Its performance signals that there isn’t enough dollar liquidity in the market to meet various liquidity demands—explaining Bitcoin’s underperformance over the past six to nine months.
+- Bitcoin is effectively a “liquidity alarm.”
+Its price action tells us there isn’t enough dollar liquidity in the market to meet various liquidity demands—explaining Bitcoin’s underperformance over the past 6–9 months.

-- Gold’s rally isn’t driven by “currency debasement trades,” but rather by sovereign nations increasingly recognizing rising risks in holding dollar-denominated assets.
+- Gold’s rally isn’t driven by “currency devaluation trades,” but rather by sovereign nations increasingly recognizing the growing risk of holding U.S. dollar assets.

-- Holding gold is clearly safer—especially since 2022, when the U.S. and EU froze Russian assets, accelerating this trend.
+- Holding gold is clearly safer—especially since 2022, when the U.S. and EU froze Russia’s assets, accelerating this trend.

-On “war and printing” as an investment strategy
+On “war and money printing” as an investment strategy

-- If someone says “war is bullish for Bitcoin,” what they really mean is “war means printing, and printing is bullish for Bitcoin.”
-So my advice is to wait for printing—not try to time the market.
+- If someone says “war is good for Bitcoin,” what they really mean is “war means money printing—and money printing is good for Bitcoin.”
+So my advice is to wait for money printing—not try to time the market.

-- If I only had $1 to invest right now, I’d hold off entirely.
+- If I had only $1 to invest today, I’d sit on it.

-- The longer the war drags on, the more likely the Fed will resort to printing to prop up the situation.
+- The longer the war drags on, the more likely the Fed will resort to money printing to sustain the war effort.
 That’s precisely when I’ll buy Bitcoin.

-- Feed a specific address and person into a large language model (LLM), and it can produce a high-probability match.
+- Feed a specific address and a person’s name into a large language model (LLM), and it can generate a high-probability match.

-- If you truly need a fully anonymous electronic cash system, Bitcoin may not be the right fit.
+- If you truly need a fully anonymous electronic cash system, Bitcoin may not be the right choice.

-- This is exactly why I’m very bullish on Zcash.
+- This is exactly why I’m bullish on Zcash.

 Psychological reassurance for investors

-- Markets aren’t designed to make you money—they’re designed to take money from you.
+- Markets aren’t designed to make you money—they’re designed to take your money.

-- You’ll see people get rich overnight thanks to luck—but I’d bet most will lose all those gains within the next six months, continuing to gamble with risky strategies based on false confidence in replicating their windfall.
+- You’ll see some people get rich overnight due to luck—but I’d bet they’ll lose it all within the next six months, believing they can replicate those gains through risky trading strategies.

 Arthur Hayes:

 Absolutely.
 I was born in Buffalo, New York, spent most of my childhood in Detroit, and attended the University of Pennsylvania, where I studied undergraduate business at Wharton from 2004 to 2008.
 During that time, I developed a strong interest in China and took Chinese language and business courses.
-In 2006, I went to Hong Kong as an exchange student—I loved it so much that I secured a summer internship at Deutsche Bank’s Hong Kong branch, eventually landing a full-time role in 2008 and relocating to Asia, where I’ve lived ever since.
+In 2006, I went to Hong Kong as an exchange student—I loved it so much that I landed a summer internship at Deutsche Bank’s Hong Kong branch and ultimately secured a full-time role in 2008, relocating to Asia, where I’ve lived ever since.

 I’ve spent half my life in Hong Kong, Singapore, and elsewhere across Asia—never working in the U.S., and rarely returning.
-I spent five years in financial services: three years at Deutsche Bank as Head of ETF Market Making, when ETFs were still nascent in Asia.
+I spent five years in financial services: three years at Deutsche Bank as Head of ETF Market Making in Asia, when ETFs were still nascent there.

-Later, I moved to Citibank doing the same role.
-Looking back, being fired from Citibank in 2013 was probably the luckiest thing that ever happened to me.
-I was profoundly disillusioned with mainstream finance, especially post-2008 crisis—people simply couldn’t earn the same income as they had when I was in college.
+Later, I moved to Citibank, doing the same work.
+Looking back, getting fired from Citibank in 2013 was probably the luckiest thing that ever happened to me.
+I was deeply disillusioned with mainstream finance—especially post-2008 crisis—when people could no longer earn the same kind of income they did when I was in college.

-So I felt the industry offered little room for me, and decided to try something different.
-At the time, I saw a Bitcoin post on Zero Hedge, read the white paper, and was deeply drawn to its philosophy.
-Though I had no technical background—I was a trader—I immediately asked myself: “How do I trade Bitcoin?”
-So I scoured forums, researched every exchange then available, trying to figure out how to go long or short, and whether derivatives existed.
+So I felt this industry offered little long-term upside for me—and decided to try something different.
+Around that time, I saw a Bitcoin post on Zero Hedge, read the white paper, and was captivated by its philosophy.
+Though I had no technical background—I’m a trader—I asked myself: “How do I trade Bitcoin?”
+So I scoured forums, researched every exchange available, and looked for ways to go long, short, or access derivatives.

 Eventually, I found a small derivatives exchange run by two Russians in the Caribbean.
-There, I spotted an arbitrage opportunity: sell their futures contracts while buying spot Bitcoin—yielding an annualized return of 200%.
+I spotted a perfect arbitrage opportunity: Sell their futures contracts while buying spot Bitcoin—earning ~200% annualized returns.
 So I bought my first Bitcoin on Mt.
-Gox, sold some futures, and a month later confirmed I’d earned the expected BTC quantity—then repeated this for several months.
+Gox, sold some futures, and a month later, collected the expected BTC profits—repeating this for several months.

-I made money this way—but as a trader, I realized two things: first, I’m not that smart; second, trading is hard to sustain profitably long-term.
-If someone like me—no technical background—could earn such returns, the opportunity clearly wouldn’t last.
+This earned me some money—but as a trader, I realized two things: First, I wasn’t that smart.
+Second, consistent long-term trading profits are nearly impossible.
+If someone like me—with zero tech background—could earn such easy money, it clearly wouldn’t last.
 So I started thinking about building something more durable to stay in crypto.

 That’s when I thought of derivatives.
 Though I couldn’t code, I decided to build my own Bitcoin derivatives exchange.
-I pitched the idea to contacts in Hong Kong’s circles.
-In 2014, we began developing BitMEX and launched our first futures contract in November that year.
+I pitched the idea to contacts in Hong Kong’s finance circles—and in 2014, we began developing BitMEX, launching its first futures contract that November.

-Of course, our most famous product—the Perpetual Swap, launched in May 2016—is arguably the highest-volume crypto financial product ever.
-We earned significantly and briefly led the industry—until Binance surpassed us in 2020.
-Afterward, I transitioned to managing my family office, focusing on early-stage crypto investments and directional trading.
+Of course, our most famous product—the Perpetual Swap launched in May 2016—as your audience likely knows, remains the highest-volume crypto financial product to date.
+We made substantial profits and briefly led the industry—until Binance surpassed us in 2020.
+After that, I shifted to managing my family office, focusing on early-stage crypto investments and directional trading.
 Now, we’re launching a private equity fund targeting acquisitions and operational optimization of crypto companies.

 Bitcoin’s Future Price Trajectory: Bullish or Bearish?

-Natalie Brunell: You’ve been in crypto for years, witnessing its evolution—from the early block size wars to today’s institutional adoption.
+Natalie Brunell: You’ve been deeply involved in crypto for years, witnessing its evolution—from early block-size debates to today’s institutional adoption.
 Has your outlook on Bitcoin grown more bullish over time?
-Some early OGs cashed out, while others grow more enthusiastic—even predicting $1 million per BTC.
+Some early OGs cashed out, while others grow increasingly enthusiastic—even predicting $1 million per Bitcoin.
 What’s your view?

 Arthur Hayes:

-I genuinely love this space—and the people here are among the most fascinating I’ve ever met.
-While I may be bearish or bullish on Bitcoin at certain points, I firmly believe the demand for stateless money is stronger today than it was in 2009, at the Genesis Block’s launch.
-So I’m thrilled to be part of this journey—whether with Bitcoin or other cryptos.
+I personally love this space and the people here—the most fascinating individuals I’ve ever met.
+Though I may turn bearish or bullish on Bitcoin at certain points, I firmly believe the demand for stateless money is stronger today than it was at Bitcoin’s Genesis Block in 2009.
+So whether it’s Bitcoin or other cryptos, I’m thrilled to be part of this journey.

-Though I may hold short-term pessimism toward Bitcoin or other assets, I remain extremely bullish on Bitcoin—and crypto overall—in the long term.
-In fact, aside from fitness-related activities, most of my career has been dedicated to crypto.
+Though I may hold short-term pessimism toward Bitcoin or other assets, I remain extremely bullish on Bitcoin and crypto overall over the long term.
+In fact, aside from fitness-related activities, most of my professional life has been devoted to crypto.

 Are Institutions Dominating the Bitcoin Market?

-Natalie Brunell: Many listeners of my show felt confused and disappointed by the last Bitcoin bull run—they didn’t see prices reach expected highs.
-Retail participation was actually low; institutions drove the market.
+Natalie Brunell: Many listeners following my show felt confused and disappointed by the last Bitcoin bull run—they didn’t see prices rise as expected.
+Retail participation was low; institutions drove the cycle.
 What’s your take?

 Arthur Hayes:

 I think some people may have forgotten why we entered this industry in the first place.
-Bitcoin wasn’t created to win approval from large financial institutions.
-From zero to $66,000, Bitcoin never relied on government support, clear regulatory frameworks—or even friendly banks and regulators.
-It advanced despite hostile institutions.
-So why are we now exhausting ourselves seeking acceptance from institutions indifferent to our interests?
+Bitcoin wasn’t created to win approval from big financial institutions.
+From zero to $66,000, Bitcoin never relied on government support, clear regulation—or even friendly banks and regulators.
+So why are we now bending over backward to seek acceptance from institutions indifferent to our interests?

-Our focus should be cultivating talent building new financial systems for humanity’s next era—not catering to traditional finance’s demands.
-I’m not saying institutions shouldn’t hold crypto—but we shouldn’t reshape crypto’s essence and mission to appease them.
+Our focus should be cultivating talent building new financial systems for humanity’s next era—not catering to legacy finance.
+I’m not saying institutions shouldn’t hold crypto—but we mustn’t compromise crypto’s essence and founding principles to appease them.

-Crypto’s real value lies in its transformative potential.
-If we blindly cater to traditional finance, crypto may devolve into just another mundane financial tool.
+Crypto’s true value lies in its transformative technology.
+If we keep tailoring it to traditional finance’s needs, it risks devolving into just another ordinary financial tool.
 Then people might ask: Why hold crypto at all?
-Buying stocks via a brokerage account would be simpler—and arguably safer.
+Buying stocks via brokerage is simpler—and arguably safer.
 If crypto becomes just another fintech product, what’s its appeal?

 Is Bitcoin’s Price Manipulated?

-Natalie Brunell: Recently, there’s been heavy discussion on X about institutions manipulating and suppressing Bitcoin’s price—e.g., Jane Street, recently in the news.
-With your experience in derivatives, trading firms, and traditional finance, how do you view these concerns and theories?
+Natalie Brunell: There’s been recent chatter on X about institutions manipulating and suppressing Bitcoin’s price—e.g., Jane Street, recently in the news.
+With your deep experience in derivatives, trading firms, and traditional finance, how do you view these concerns and theories?

 Arthur Hayes:

-I disagree with these views.
-Often, people post on X: “Oh, I lost money—someone else must be at fault.”
-That’s usually a sign of a poor trader.
-They say: “I made a trade, it went badly, and I saw news about some shady activity by a firm—so it must be their fault.”
-But that’s rarely true—the issue often lies with the trader: immature strategy, poor timing, or underestimating market complexity.
+I don’t buy into these narratives.
+Often, someone posts on X: “Oh, I lost money—someone else must be to blame.”
+That’s usually the hallmark of a poor trader.
+They say: “I made a trade, it failed, and then I saw news about Company X doing something shady—so they must be responsible.”
+But reality is often simpler: Their strategy was immature, timing flawed, or they underestimated market complexity.

-I don’t believe in some “evil conspiracy” where Jane Street or other market makers collude to suppress Bitcoin’s price.
-Markets operate by their own rules, with institutions participating in diverse ways.
-Yes, derivatives liquidity plays a key role in short-term price swings—but that doesn’t imply manipulation.
+I don’t believe in a “sinister conspiracy”—e.g., Jane Street colluding with other market makers to suppress Bitcoin.
+Markets operate according to their own rules, with institutions participating in diverse ways.
+Yes, derivatives liquidity plays a key role in short-term price volatility—but that doesn’t imply manipulation.

-I’d caution: if you’re not a professional crypto trader, stay vigilant.
+Let me emphasize: If you’re not a professional crypto trader, stay vigilant.
 Crypto markets run 24/7—meaning your phone must stay on, with alerts set.
-If markets swing violently at 2 a.m., your phone rings—you must wake up and act.
-Without that readiness, casual after-work trading is unwise—especially with leverage or short-term profit expectations.
+If the market crashes at 2 a.m., you’ll wake up to notifications—and act.
+Without that readiness, avoid leverage or short-term profit expectations.

-Natalie Brunell: What factors do you see currently hindering Bitcoin’s growth—especially as “currency debasement trades” gain wider recognition?
-All assets seem to be entering a gold bull market, yet we hoped Bitcoin would decouple—but it hasn’t.
+Natalie Brunell: What factors do you see currently hindering Bitcoin’s development—especially amid rising awareness of “currency devaluation trades”?
+All assets seem to be rallying into gold, while we hoped Bitcoin would decouple—but it hasn’t.

 Arthur Hayes:

-My view is Bitcoin is effectively a “liquidity alarm.”
-The U.S.—particularly—faces a massive deflationary time bomb closely tied to AI’s disruptive impact on labor markets.
-Bitcoin and tech stocks signal a potential broad credit collapse within our highly leveraged Fed system, especially as cost-cutting enterprises replace high-income roles faster and cheaper with AI.
+In my view, Bitcoin is essentially a “liquidity alarm.”
+The U.S.—particularly—is sitting on a massive deflationary time bomb linked to AI’s disruptive impact on labor markets.
+Bitcoin and tech stocks signal a potential credit collapse in the highly leveraged Fed system, especially as high-income roles get replaced faster and cheaper by AI during corporate cost-cutting.

-Bitcoin’s performance tells us there’s insufficient dollar liquidity to meet all demands—especially capex needs for hyperscalers.
-That explains Bitcoin’s underperformance over the past six to nine months.
-Nasdaq held steady, yet Bitcoin fell ~50%—while gold rose steadily.
+Bitcoin’s price tells us there’s insufficient dollar liquidity to meet demand—especially for hyperscaler capex.
+That explains Bitcoin’s weakness over the past 6–9 months.
+Nasdaq held steady, yet Bitcoin dropped ~50%.
+Meanwhile, gold rose steadily.

-I believe gold’s rise isn’t from “currency debasement trades,” but sovereign nations recognizing growing risks in holding dollar assets.
-History proves these assets aren’t fully theirs.
-Holding dollars means economic sovereignty rests with U.S. Treasury officials—who can dilute your holdings via bond issuance or freeze/seize them outright via sanctions.
-Why hold such assets with your reserves?
+I believe gold’s rally isn’t about “currency devaluation trades,” but sovereign nations realizing the growing risk of holding dollar assets.
+History proves these assets aren’t fully owned by holders—your economic sovereignty rests with U.S. Treasury officials.
+They can dilute your holdings via bond issuance—or freeze/seize assets via sanctions.
+So why hold such assets with your reserves?

-In contrast, gold is clearly safer—hence central banks’ continuous gold accumulation since 2008.
-Especially after the U.S. and EU froze Russian assets in 2022, this trend accelerated.
+Holding gold is clearly safer—which is why central banks have steadily accumulated gold since 2008.
+This accelerated dramatically after the U.S. and EU froze Russia’s assets in 2022.

 How AI’s Disruptive Impact Is Reshaping Markets

-Natalie Brunell: Returning to your earlier AI points—you wrote an excellent piece on AI-driven deflationary shocks and white-collar job risks.
-You also noted private credit and broader credit markets will contract at some point, catalyzing massive Fed printing—and spiking Bitcoin.
+Natalie Brunell: Returning to your earlier AI comments—you wrote a great piece on AI’s deflationary shock and white-collar job risks.
+You also noted private credit and broader credit markets will contract at some point—triggering massive Fed money printing and propelling Bitcoin higher.

-Do you see this as imminent—or a slow, gradual process ultimately lifting Bitcoin?
+Do you see this as imminent—or a slow, gradual process eventually lifting Bitcoin?

 Arthur Hayes:

-I’m uncertain—but I suspect it’ll happen faster than most expect, due to AI’s exponential progress.
-Reviewing the 2008 subprime crisis: it brewed and erupted roughly seven years after China joined the WTO.
-China’s entry cost the U.S. ~35% of manufacturing jobs.
-Laid-off workers fell into poverty, sought subprime loans, and defaulted—though default rates rose only slightly into single digits, leverage effects triggered the crisis.
+I’m uncertain—but it may happen faster than most expect, given AI’s exponential progress.
+Recall the 2008 subprime crisis: It brewed ~7 years after China joined the WTO, causing ~35% of U.S. manufacturing jobs to vanish.
+Displaced workers fell into poverty, took subprime loans, and defaulted—though default rates rose only slightly, leverage amplified losses into systemic crisis.

-AI advances far faster than factory-worker layoffs did.
-We’ve seen firms like The Block cut 40% of staff overnight.
-In the U.S., flexible labor laws (“at-will employment”) prompt similar layoff talks.
-Once firms realize AI does work better and cheaper, they may swiftly cut 10%, 20%, or even 30% of staff.
+AI advances far faster than factory-worker displacement.
+We’ve seen firms like The Block slash 40% of staff overnight.
+In the U.S., flexible labor laws (“at-will employment”) mean similar cuts are actively discussed.
+Once firms realize AI performs tasks more efficiently, they may rapidly cut 10%, 20%, or even 30% of staff.

-We can’t predict timing—but once markets form a “collective consensus”—e.g., “AI disruption is here, white-collar layoffs are widespread”—financial stocks’ valuations may be questioned.
-Banks could plunge 60%–70% in days; depositors shift funds from small/midsize banks to JPMorgan or Citibank—and the Fed must intervene rapidly.
+We can’t predict timing—but once a “collective consensus” forms—e.g., “AI disruption is here, mass white-collar layoffs are underway”—people may question financial stocks’ value.
+Bank stocks could plunge 60–70% in days, triggering deposit flight from smaller banks to JPMorgan/Citibank—and forcing rapid Fed intervention.

 Social Unrest and Economic Stress Impacting Crypto Markets

-Natalie Brunell: Are you concerned about social impacts from these developments?
+Natalie Brunell: Are you concerned about the societal implications?

-American societal division intensifies—mass discontent, escalating unrest.
-Politically, tribalism deepens.
-As unemployment rises, some seek candidates promising “free benefits.”
-This core frustration triggers ripple effects—yet many fail to recognize owning and accumulating hard assets like Bitcoin.
+U.S. societal division is worsening—mass discontent, escalating unrest.
+Politically, tribalism intensifies.
+As unemployment rises, some voters embrace candidates promising “free benefits.”
+This core frustration creates ripple effects—and many fail to recognize the need to accumulate hard assets like Bitcoin.

 Arthur Hayes:

 Indeed, social contracts between labor and capital differ globally.
-In the U.S., it’s fragile—capital dominates, labor rights are sidelined.
+In the U.S., it’s fragile—capital dominates, labor’s rights neglected.
 Elsewhere, it’s more balanced.
-So yes, I foresee a deeply divisive era ahead.
+So yes, we’re headed toward a deeply fractious era.

-Many once believed themselves wealthy—then losing jobs revealed they’d become the very people they’d scorned, dependent on government aid.
+Many believed themselves wealthy—then lost jobs and became the very people they once scorned, dependent on government aid.
 How does that affect self-esteem?
-How do they express anger—politically, or directly, e.g., taking up arms?
-Some may oppose data center construction—or target tech giants like Elon Musk, Sam Altman, and Mark Zuckerberg, blaming them for destroying livelihoods and stealing the American Dream.
+How do they express anger—politically, or directly, like armed street protests?
+Some may oppose data center construction—or target tech giants like Elon Musk, Sam Altman, and Mark Zuckerberg, accusing them of profiting from destroying ordinary Americans’ livelihoods and stealing their American Dream.

 I can’t predict outcomes—but future societal evolution won’t be linear.
-It’ll be uncertain, volatile—and inevitably divisive, as America’s current social contract requires redefinition.
-How it changes remains unclear—but it’ll be challenging and painful.
+It’ll be volatile, uncertain, and inevitably fractious—as America’s existing social contract must be redefined.
+How it changes?
+Unclear—but it’ll be challenging and painful.

 Can Bitcoin Solve Global Affordability Issues?

-Natalie Brunell: Many feel frustrated—unable to afford homes or participate in decades-long capital/wealth accumulation.
-Bitcoin seems an obvious solution: accumulate gradually.
+Natalie Brunell: Many feel frustrated—they can’t afford homes or participate in decades of capital/wealth accumulation.
+Bitcoin seems an obvious solution: People can accumulate gradually.
 Yet resistance persists—surprising, given our progress.

 Arthur Hayes:

-I think buying some Bitcoin won’t truly solve your problems.
-If you earn $250,000 annually but lose your job—and face a $750,000 mortgage and $50,000/month credit card bills—Bitcoin won’t help.
-For long-term accumulators, it’s a great asset—and I believe its price will rise long-term.
-But for those who felt wealthy, then found themselves stranded, Bitcoin won’t instantly fix finances.
-They may realize monthly “ideal lifestyle” expenses were unsustainable.
+I think buying a little Bitcoin won’t solve your problems.
+If you earn $250,000/year but lose your job—and face a $750,000 mortgage plus $50,000/month in credit card debt—Bitcoin won’t help.
+Of course, for long-term accumulators, it’s a superb asset—and I believe its price will rise long-term.
+But for those who felt wealthy yesterday and broke today, Bitcoin offers no immediate relief.
+They may realize they overspent maintaining a “dream lifestyle.”

-I believe Bitcoin suits those with spare capital who recognize its potential as a solution.
-If you’re in a group vulnerable to AI or economic shifts, reconsider lifestyle and spending—e.g., do you need expensive gadgets, or living in high-cost cities/neighborhoods?
+I believe Bitcoin suits those with idle capital who recognize it as a solution.
+If you’re vulnerable to AI/economic disruption, rethink lifestyle and spending—e.g., do you need expensive gadgets or high-cost city living?
 As they say, “The first seller sells best.”
-Who buys your expensive home when income drops from $250,000 to $75,000?
-You’ll likely face major life adjustments.
+When people realize they must cut costs—who’ll buy those overpriced homes?
+If income drops from $250,000 to $75,000, major life adjustments follow.

-Natalie Brunell: Even so—among all possible solutions or “life rafts,” aren’t options extremely limited?
-If someone lives paycheck-to-paycheck, faces unstable work, owns no assets, risks obsolescence—and future uncertainty looms—what can help?
+Natalie Brunell: Even so—among all possible solutions or “life rafts,” don’t people have very limited options?
+If someone lives paycheck-to-paycheck, faces unstable work, owns no assets, and risks obsolescence—the future feels terrifyingly uncertain.
+What can help them?

 Arthur Hayes:

-Honestly, I’ve never experienced this—so I analyze externally.
-But the priority is scrutinizing living costs and cutting unnecessary expenses.
-Ask: What do you truly not need?
-Past Amazon shopping habits may shift to cheaper alternatives.
-Crucially, adjust finances quickly—so when crisis hits, you’re prepared and better positioned to find new paths.
+Honestly, I’ve never faced this—so I analyze externally.
+But the priority is auditing life costs and cutting unnecessary expenses.
+Ask: What do I truly need?
+Past Amazon impulse buys may give way to budget-conscious alternatives.
+Crucially, adjust finances quickly—so when crisis hits, you’re prepared and better positioned to pivot.

 Natalie Brunell: I meet investors who entered Bitcoin only at the last bull run’s peak—$50,000 or $60,000.
-Now they’re frustrated—price swings, crashes, and broader crypto collapse left their investments unchanged.
+Now they’re frustrated—price crashed, crypto markets collapsed.
+Their investment brought no “life-changing” returns.

 They often say: “It changed nothing for me.”
-Sometimes I wonder: What can I tell them to re-energize their mindset and keep dollar-cost averaging into Bitcoin?
-For them, this investment brought no wealth transformation.
-They may think all opportunities passed—early entrants (pre-2017 buyers/miners) amassed BTC on modest incomes.
+Sometimes I wonder, what can I tell them to reignite motivation for DCA-ing Bitcoin slowly?
+For them, this investment hasn’t materially altered wealth.
+They may think all opportunities passed—early entrants (pre-2017 buyers/miners) accumulated vast Bitcoin on modest incomes.
 Now, such chances seem gone.
-What can they accumulate now?
+What can they accumulate today?

 Arthur Hayes:

-First, adjust expectations.
-Whether Bitcoin, stocks, or real estate—markets aren’t designed to make you money; they’re designed to take money from you.
-Short time horizons and high expectations breed risk-taking—even leverage—as you rush for quick gains: “I need leverage to earn faster—it’s a transformative asset.”
+First, recalibrate expectations.
+Whether Bitcoin, stocks, or real estate—markets aren’t designed to make you money; they’re designed to take your money.
+Short time horizons + high expectations breed risk-taking—even leverage—as you rush for quick gains, believing “this is a transformative asset.”

-So: Bitcoin won’t instantly rescue your finances—it shines in long-term accumulation.
+So, Bitcoin won’t instantly fix your finances—its power lies in long-term accumulation.
 Like “stocks are best for long-term investing,” Bitcoin fits too.
-Compounding and time are capital’s most powerful forces—but time is key.
-Hold and consistently invest, and Bitcoin may exponentially grow your wealth.
+Compounding and time are capital’s strongest forces—but time is key.
+Hold and accumulate consistently, and Bitcoin may exponentially grow your wealth.

 Natalie Brunell: What’s Bitcoin adoption and investor sentiment like in your region—or places like China?
-Reports vary widely.
+I hear conflicting reports.

 Arthur Hayes:

-Actually, the Chinese government—and some local governments—still engage in Bitcoin mining.
-Review Bitcoin network IP data: China contributes 20%–30% of global hash rate.
-Why did China shut most non-government-linked mines?
-Primarily energy policy shifts—especially amid U.S.-Israel-Iran tensions, China avoids reliance on imported oil or hydrocarbons.
-The government prefers directing energy toward national long-term goals—e.g., EVs, batteries, humanoid robots—not Bitcoin mining.
+Actually, China’s central and local governments still engage in Bitcoin mining.
+Review Bitcoin network IP data—you’ll see China contributes 20%–30% of global hash rate.
+Why did China shutter most non-government-affiliated mines?
+Mainly energy policy shifts—especially amid U.S.-Israel-Iran tensions—China avoids reliance on imported oil/hydrocarbons.
+The government prioritizes energy for national goals—EVs, batteries, humanoid robots—not Bitcoin mining.

-This is a key reason the CCP pushed mining exit: mining consumes vast energy but delivers no direct economic benefit.
-Still, idle energy resources persist—enabling smaller local governments to quietly continue mining under central oversight.
-Thus, many large Chinese mines still operate—often linked to local or central governments.
+This is a key reason the CCP pushed mining exit: It consumes massive energy without direct economic benefit.
+Still, idle energy resources let smaller local governments quietly continue mining under central oversight.
+So large-scale mines still operate—often tied to local or central authorities.

-So while China nominally bans mining, reality is more nuanced.
+Thus, while China nominally bans mining, reality is nuanced.

-Natalie Brunell: I suspect China may have accumulated substantial Bitcoin at the national level—perhaps why the U.S. avoids disclosing its actual holdings.
-Maybe this ties to U.S.-China rivalry.
-If China holds more BTC than the U.S., what impact would that have?
+Natalie Brunell: I suspect China may have accumulated significant Bitcoin at the national level—perhaps why the U.S. avoids disclosing its holdings.
+Could this relate to U.S.-China rivalry?
+If China holds more Bitcoin than the U.S., what impact would that have?

 Arthur Hayes:

-Possibly—but I’m unsure.
-Focusing on sovereign Bitcoin holdings seems meaningless.
-Even assuming China holds 200,000 BTC—worth billions—this pales against gold markets.
-And gold remains tiny versus dollar stock or real estate markets.
-So neither U.S. nor Chinese governments lose sleep over Bitcoin holdings—their national wealth scale dwarfs Bitcoin’s influence.
+Possibly—but uncertain.
+Focusing on sovereign Bitcoin holdings seems unproductive.
+Even assuming China holds 200,000 BTC—worth billions—the scale pales vs. gold markets.
+And gold remains tiny vs. dollar equities or real estate.
+So neither U.S. nor Chinese governments lose sleep over Bitcoin holdings—its influence on national wealth remains negligible.

 Natalie Brunell: Do you disagree with Max Kaiser’s view?
-He predicts a “hashrate war”—nations competing for mining power and accumulating BTC.
+He predicts “hash wars”—governments competing for mining power and hoarding Bitcoin.

 Arthur Hayes:

 I disagree.
 Sovereign states don’t care much about Bitcoin.
-Even in the U.S., Bitcoin serves mainly as a political tool to attract voters—see Trump administration policies.
-Campaign promises to certain groups rarely align with enacted policies.
-Regardless of agreement, Bitcoin functions politically in the U.S.—a vote-getter.
+Even in the U.S., Bitcoin serves mainly as a political tool—see Trump-era policies.
+Campaign promises may diverge sharply from implementation—showing Bitcoin’s role is electoral, not economic.

-In China, this is even less plausible.
-The government cares about RMB internationalization and using RMB in global trade—not what individuals do with Bitcoin.
+In China, it’s even less relevant.
+The government cares about RMB internationalization and trade usage—not what citizens do with Bitcoin.

-Natalie Brunell: Bitcoin is transformative—it frees us from traditional finance and fiat.
-What’s its 5–10-year outlook?
-From adoption and growth perspectives, how will it evolve?
-Of course, “price increases” help drive adoption, right?
+Natalie Brunell: Bitcoin is transformative—it frees us from legacy finance and fiat.
+What’s its 5–10 year outlook?
+How will adoption/growth evolve?
+Surely price appreciation helps drive adoption, right?

 Arthur Hayes:

-I believe price appreciation is key to driving Bitcoin adoption—price surges act like viral marketing.
-Why did people hear of Bitcoin?
-Because its 2013 surge triggered media coverage—I read articles, got curious, dug deeper.
+I believe price appreciation is indeed key to driving Bitcoin adoption—price surges act like viral marketing.
+Why did I learn about Bitcoin?
+Because its 2013 rally drew media coverage—and I dug deeper.
 So if Bitcoin jumps from $66,000 to $500,000 in five years, it’ll attract new users and rekindle interest in its tech/potential.
-Such leaps are vital for adoption.
+Such leaps are critical for adoption.

 What drives this fundamentally?
 Liquidity.
-How much fiat—dollars, euros, yen, yuan—is created.
-As long as this continues—and I don’t foresee stopping—mathematically, expanding money supply lifts Bitcoin’s price.
+How much fiat—USD, EUR, JPY, CNY—is printed.
+As long as this continues—and I see no end in sight—mathematically, expanding money supply lifts Bitcoin’s price.

 Of course, volatility and path uncertainty are unavoidable.
-War or shocks could crash Bitcoin to $20,000 in weeks.
-But long-term, fractional-reserve banking forces governments to print—making this nearly irreversible.
-This persistent monetary expansion drives Bitcoin’s long-term price rise—and rising prices attract more users—fueling adoption.
+War or shocks could push Bitcoin to $20,000 in weeks.
+But long-term, fractional-reserve banking forces governments to print endlessly—an irreversible trend.
+This persistent monetary expansion fuels Bitcoin’s long-term price rise—drawing more participants and becoming adoption’s core engine.

 Arthur Hayes:

-Yes—but this time, the star may not be Bitcoin, but another crypto.
-Perhaps something culturally tied—NFTs or memes.
-Though many lost money on memes last cycle—and the hype faded—memes drove that cycle’s momentum.
+Absolutely—but this time, the star may not be Bitcoin, but another crypto.
+Perhaps culture-linked assets—NFTs or memes.
+I know many lost money on memes last cycle—now seemingly faded—but memes were the main driver then.

-New trends will emerge.
-I believe global central banks will keep printing to prevent street unrest amid AI’s economic/job shocks.
-Until we fairly distribute productivity gains, holding assets thriving in monetary excess is prudent.
-When that happens, retail will flood markets again—attending conferences, gatherings—the fervor will return.
+New catalysts will emerge.
+I believe central banks will keep printing—to prevent AI-driven economic/job shocks from sparking street unrest.
+Until we fairly distribute productivity gains, owning assets resilient to monetary flooding is prudent.
+Whatever retail favors—whether Bitcoin or something else—they’ll flood back into conferences, events, and hype cycles.

 Impact of Monetary Expansion on Bitcoin

-Natalie Brunell: Will governments print more than during the pandemic to tackle new economic challenges?
+Natalie Brunell: Might governments print more than during the pandemic to tackle new economic challenges?

 Arthur Hayes:

-Likely—because it’s exponential.
-Governments must print not just for current issues, but to service prior debt.
-U.S. Treasury debt growth follows a classic exponential curve.
+Likely—this is exponential.
+Governments must print not just to solve current problems, but to service prior debt.
+Study U.S. debt growth—it’s textbook exponential.

-I don’t expect this extreme—but it’s a useful model to imagine AI’s potential consequences.
+I don’t foresee this extreme—but it’s a useful mental model for AI’s potential consequences.

 Career Development in the AI Era: Opportunities and Challenges

-Natalie Brunell: If you just graduated college and wanted maximum wealth accumulation, what would you do?
+Natalie Brunell: If you’d just graduated college and wanted maximum wealth accumulation, what would you do?

 Arthur Hayes:

 Start a podcast.
-Computers do much—but inputs still come from human dialogue/text.
-AI needs new experiences, human inputs, to predict and serve us.
-So those driving conversations and creating fresh, unique content will be most valuable in the post-AI world.
-Whatever your skill—writing, singing, dancing, or other creative forms—these are AI’s unmet needs and its learning fuel.
+Computers do much—but input still comes from human dialogue and text.
+AI needs fresh experiences and human inputs to predict and serve.
+So those driving conversation and creating novel content will be most valuable in the post-AI world.
+Whatever your skill—writing, singing, dancing, or other creative expression—these are AI’s unserved needs and its learning fuel.

 Natalie Brunell: Many fear AI is replacing creative jobs.
-I see AI-generated videos indistinguishable from reality—virtual personas sometimes impossible to differentiate.
-Won’t distinguishing reality from virtual become harder?
+I see hyper-realistic AI videos—sometimes indistinguishable from reality.
+Won’t distinguishing real from virtual become impossible?

 Arthur Hayes:

-Yes—it’s why people buy Worldcoin or develop sovereign identity tech—e.g., “human verification.”
-These may become standards, though specifics remain unclear—a long-studied problem.
+Yes—it will be hard.
+That’s why people buy Worldcoin or develop sovereign ID tech like “human verification.”
+These may become standards—but specifics remain unclear.
+It’s a decades-old research problem.

-Think: prompts like “generate something like this” reference real people/bands/content.
+Think: When you prompt AI—“generate something like this”—you reference real people, bands, or existing content.
 AI mimics.
 So strive to be the person AI wants to mimic in every way.

 Natalie Brunell: What’s your favorite AI tool?
-Do you use them often?
+Do you use them regularly?

 Arthur Hayes:

-I’ve recently adopted Perplexity’s tools—they’re exceptionally powerful, like intelligent task orchestration platforms.
-Friends bought Mac Minis, installed Clawbot or similar, diving deep into AI implementation—but I lack time or interest in technical details.
+I’ve recently adopted Perplexity’s tools—I find them powerful, like intelligent task orchestration platforms.
+Friends bought Mac Minis, installed Clawbot or similar tools, diving deep into AI implementation—but I lack time/interest in such technical details.
 Perplexity handles parallel tasks and leverages AI Agents.
-I foresee a trend: people like me won’t coordinate multiple AI Agents manually—we’ll pay companies like Perplexity for simplified tools.
-I use it for research and chart generation—it’s incredibly convenient.
+I foresee a trend: People like me won’t coordinate multiple AI Agents ourselves—we’ll pay companies like Perplexity for simplified workflows.
+I mainly use it for research and chart generation—extremely convenient.

-Natalie Brunell: Have you seen the recent article by an Anthropic researcher who quit, claiming human society is doomed—and moved to London?
-Do you worry about AI’s negative impacts or pessimists’ dark forecasts?
+Natalie Brunell: Did you see the recent article by an Anthropic researcher who quit, declaring human society doomed—and moved to London?
+Are you concerned about AI’s negative impacts or dystopian predictions?

 Arthur Hayes:

 Possibly—but life’s too short to obsess over this.
 I don’t know if the future will be good or bad.
 Sci-fi novels depict both.
-Whatever happens is inevitable—so I won’t stress.
+Whatever happens, it’s inevitable—so I won’t worry.

 Natalie Brunell: Tell us about your work.
-As CIO of Maelstrom Fund, what do you do?
-What’s the company’s business?
+As CIO of Maelstrom, what do you do?
+What’s the firm’s business?

 Arthur Hayes:

 I co-founded Maelstrom with my partner Akshat—he worked for me at BitMEX, and we launched the firm in 2013.
-Honestly, I’m not great at early-stage investing—I lose patience easily.
-We have no LPs, so we ignore external opinions—focusing on profitable opportunities and technically sophisticated trades, entering quality projects early.
+Honestly, I’m not great at early-stage investing—I lack patience.
+We have no LPs, so we’re free from external pressures—focusing purely on profitable opportunities and technically sophisticated early-stage deals.

-Initially, we wrote small checks—$50,000 to $250,000—for early projects.
-We launched perfectly—timing ideal for investing in high-performing “shitcoins.”
-Etherfi, for example, began as an Ethereum staking provider, evolved into a novel bank—we’re now advisors.
+Initially, we wrote small checks—$50,000–$250,000—into early projects.
+We timed it perfectly: prime for investing in standout “shitcoins.”
+For example, Etherfi began as an Ethereum staking provider, evolved into a novel bank—and we’re now advisors.
 We advise Pendle and Athena too.
-Athena originated as my protocol idea, implemented by Guy Young’s team—now the third-largest stablecoin protocol.
+Athena originated as my protocol idea, implemented by Guy Young’s team, now the third-largest stablecoin protocol.

 We performed exceptionally early on.
-Later, we shifted to advisory services—which explains my frequent podcast/conference appearances, sharing updates and token picks.
-Advisory fees are usually paid in tokens—we believe in their future upside.
+Later, we pivoted to advisory services—which explains why you often see me speaking on podcasts or at crypto conferences, sharing updates and token picks.
+Advisory fees are paid in tokens—we believe in their long-term upside.

 We also entered liquidity trading.
-I hired a colleague who worked with me at BitMEX and Deutsche Bank—we now focus on crypto directional and volatility trading, mostly long, rarely short.
+I hired a colleague who worked with me at BitMEX and Deutsche Bank—now focused on crypto directional and volatility trading.
+Our strategy is predominantly long, rarely shorting.

 Recently, we expanded into private equity.
-We found excellent crypto firms—e.g., data availability and API connectivity providers supporting trading, attracting heavy capital inflows and high margins.
-Often founded by non-U.S. nationals, they’re undervalued.
-Founders, seasoned in the industry, may wish partial exits.
-We step in—provide large capital, acquire firms, replace management, bring in new ops teams, lift P/E ratios, then IPO or sell to financial institutions seeking quality assets.
+We identified excellent crypto firms—e.g., data availability and API connectivity providers—supporting trading, attracting heavy funding, and boasting high margins.
+Often founded by non-U.S. founders, their valuations are undervalued.
+Founders, having built for years, may seek partial liquidity.
+We step in—providing capital, acquiring firms, replacing management, installing new ops teams, boosting P/E ratios, then IPOing or selling to financial institutions seeking quality assets.
 We’re currently fundraising for this fund.

 Regulation, Privacy, and Quantum Computing Threats

 Natalie Brunell: Lately, crypto faces increasing regulatory scrutiny—especially AML/KYC rules and crackdowns on privacy tools.
 Will this tension persist?
-Bitcoin’s peer-to-peer nature clashes with fears of institutionalization and corporate control—how will this evolve?
+Bitcoin’s peer-to-peer nature clashes with fears of institutional control and eroded privacy—how will this evolve?

 Arthur Hayes:

-Undoubtedly, Bitcoin embodies this conflict—many fear corporations imposing absurd KYC/AML, eroding privacy.
+Undoubtedly, Bitcoin symbolizes this clash.
+Many fear absurd KYC/AML mandates stripping Bitcoin’s privacy.
 Concerns are valid—but implementation may differ.
-The real threat comes from AI tools de-anonymizing transactions—the true “game-changer.”
+I believe the real threat comes from AI tools deanonymizing transactions—the true “game-changer.”

-No complex new regulations needed—just feed an address and person into an LLM for a high-probability match.
-This tech exists today—accuracy may be imperfect, but it’s happening.
+This may require no new regulations—just feed an address + person into an LLM for a high-probability match.
+This already works—accuracy may improve, but it’s happening.

-That’s why I’m bullish on Zcash—essentially a privacy-focused Bitcoin version, built on Bitcoin’s code but adding zero-knowledge proofs.
-If you need fully anonymous e-cash, Bitcoin may not suffice.
-Core developers won’t add such features—but Zcash was designed for this.
-If you fear AI + big-tech data + government data control, privacy coins like Zcash or Monero may suit you better.
+This is why I’m bullish on Zcash: a privacy-first Bitcoin variant, built on Bitcoin’s code but adding zero-knowledge proofs.
+If you need fully anonymous e-cash, Bitcoin isn’t ideal.
+Core devs won’t add such features—but Zcash was designed for this.
+If you fear AI + Big Tech data + government control, privacy coins like Zcash or Monero suit you better.

-Natalie Brunell: What’s your view on quantum computing’s potential threat?
+Natalie Brunell: What’s your view on quantum computing threats?

 Arthur Hayes:

 I’m not overly worried.
-I’ve discussed this repeatedly with Johnny Beer of BitMEX Research.
-Bitcoin Improvement Proposals (BIPs) already outline methods to secure Bitcoin in the post-quantum era.
+I’ve discussed this extensively with Johnny Beer of BitMEX Research.
+Bitcoin Improvement Proposals (BIPs) already outline methods to secure Bitcoin post-quantum computing.

-If quantum computing worries you, solutions exist—e.g., using latest Bitcoin address types.
-Send BTC to these addresses and use them once—your BTC stays safe.
+If quantum worries you, solutions exist—e.g., using latest Bitcoin address types.
+Send BTC to these addresses and use them once—quantum threats vanish.

-Generally, quantum computing concerns are mostly FUD.
-Every few years, “quantum panic” resurfaces—e.g., “I won’t buy Bitcoin—it’ll be cracked by quantum computing.”
-But solutions exist—they just need time to deploy.
+Generally, quantum concerns feel like FUD.
+Every few years, “quantum panic” resurfaces—“I won’t buy Bitcoin—quantum will break it.”
+But solutions exist—just need time to deploy.
 So I’m not particularly concerned.

 Will Institutions Drive a Bitcoin Fork?

-Natalie Brunell: Some predict Bitcoin may face another split like the block size wars—but this time, driven institutionally.
-E.g., a “BlackRock Chain” could fork Bitcoin.
+Natalie Brunell: Some predict Bitcoin may face another “block size war”—but this time driven institutionally.
+E.g., a “BlackRock Chain” could emerge, triggering a fork.
 Could this happen?
 What would it look like?

 Arthur Hayes:

 It’s possible—if BlackRock controlled 30% of hash rate.
-But realistically, BlackRock is no different from us—they’re just Bitcoin holders.
-Their core business is asset management: accepting client assets, custody, and charging fees.
+But realistically, BlackRock is no different from anyone else—just a Bitcoin holder.
+Their core business is asset management: taking client assets, custodying, charging fees.

-Yet real influence on Bitcoin comes from miners, node operators, and other ecosystem participants—not BlackRock.
-So a “BlackRock Chain” lacks practical feasibility—unless they buy ASIC miners and start mining.
-If you describe such a future, we can discuss “BlackRock-driven hard forks.”
+Yet real influence on Bitcoin comes from miners, node operators, and ecosystem participants—not BlackRock.
+So a “BlackRock Chain” lacks feasibility—unless they buy ASIC miners and start mining.
+If you describe such a scenario, we can discuss “BlackRock-led hard forks.”
 Otherwise, it’s meaningless.

 Has Bitcoin’s Price Bottomed?